rc298652-hash/Customer-behaviour-Analysis/README.md

 - About half the customer base are first-time buyers — repeat-purchase conversion is the biggest growth lever
 - Subscribed customers spend more per transaction and purchase more frequently than non-subscribers

+## Dashboard

+Built an interactive Power BI dashboard on top of the same dataset — filterable by subscription status, gender, category, and shipping type.
+Shows revenue and sales breakdowns by category and age group, average purchase amount, and average review rating.

 ## Tools used

 - Python (Pandas, SQLAlchemy)
 - MySQL
 - SQL
+- Power BI
 - Gamma AI (presentation design)

 ## Project structure